Slaughter: how animals are killed

 What is meant by humane slaughter?

-Humane slaughter, however well it may be marketed, does not mean that an animal doesn’t experience extreme fear and terrible suffering.
+Despite this, however well it is marketed, humane slaughter does not mean that animals don’t experience extreme fear and terrible suffering.

 Ineffective stunning

 There are many reasons why stunning an animal could be ineffective – faulty equipment, human error, poorly trained or unprofessional slaughter workers.
-Ineffective stunning, or mistunning, can leave an animal in an agonising state where they are paralysed, but still able to see, hear and feel everything when their throat is slit.
+Ineffective stunning can leave an animal in an agonising state where they are unable to move, but still able to see, hear and feel when their throat is slit.

-Statistics are not released on the number of animals inefficiently stunned and it is widely considered to be underreported by slaughter workers who don’t want to admit their negligence.
+Statistics are not released on the number of animals inadequately stunned and it is widely considered to be underreported by slaughter workers who don’t want to admit their negligence.

 Legislation

 Slaughterhouses are overseen by the Food Standards Association (FSA) who can send an official FSA vet, or an officer from the Animal and Plant Health Agency (APHA), to inspect the slaughterhouse.
-Most of the time these inspections are pre-arranged with the abattoir (ie not unannounced).
+Most of these inspections are pre-arranged with the abattoir, which gives them time to prepare for the visit.
+Of course these visits should be unannounced.

 References